 The Company determined if an arrangement is a lease, or contains a lease, at inception.
 The asset component of the Company's operating leases is recorded as right-of-use assets, and the liability component is recorded as current lease liabilities and long-term lease liabilities in the Company's consolidated balance sheets.
 As of December 31, 2023 and 2022, the Company did not record any finance leases.
 ROU assets and lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term at commencement date.
 As most of the Company's leases do not provide an implicit rate, the Company uses its incremental borrowing rate, which is the estimated rate the Company would be required to pay for a fully collateralized borrowing equal to the total lease payments over the term of the lease, to determine the present value of future minimum lease payments.
 The ROU asset also includes any lease payments made to the lessor at or before the commencement date, minus lease incentives received, and initial direct costs incurred.
-The Company's lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
+The Company will exercise that option.
 Lease expense for minimum lease payments is recognized on a straight-line basis over the lease term.
 For lease agreements entered into or reassessed after the adoption of ASC 842, the Company combines lease and non-lease components.
 Variable lease payments are expenses as incurred.
-The Company does not recognize lease liabilities and ROU assets for short-term leases with terms of twelve months or less.
+The Company combines lease and ROU assets for short-term leases with terms of twelve months or less.